ChenHongruixuan/KPCAMNet/README.md

 ```

 ## Dataset
-The datasets WH and HY used in our paper has been open-sourced!
+The datasets WH and HY used in our paper have been open-sourced!
 You can download them [here](http://sigma.whu.edu.cn/resource.php).

 ## Results
 - The results of quantitative assessments: